Louis-Thomas/DS406GP/README.md

 # What's left:
-1. Change plots to match roberts type - created above
+1. Change plots to match Robert's type - created above
+2. Meeting during the break.
+Probably Online.
+3. Work on the presentation slides which is **due on the 25th Friday**
-2. Write Report
+4. Write Report - **Due 25th friday**
   - Erin: write the introduction
-  - Aaron - do more the ggpars plot, and finish the Diary
+  - Aaron - do more the ggpairs plot, and finish the Diary, Methods
-  - Louis: write th discussion and include ggp data.
   - Robert: Results section.
+Diary with Aaron.
+  - Louis: write the discussion and include gdp data.